dvhdr/launchpad-pro/README.md

 I'm sure you'll have feedback for us, so please do get in touch!
 I'm [blogging the process too](http://launchpadfirmware.tumblr.com/) if you'd like to read my musings.

-# Installation
+# Setup the Development Environment

+## Using Vagrant

-This project uses [Vagrant](https://www.vagrantup.com/) to manage the build environment.
-As such, you need to:
+To use [Vagrant](https://www.vagrantup.com/) to manage the build environment you need to:

 1. Clone this repository on your host computer (if using the command line, make sure you `git clone --recursive`).
 2. Install [Vagrant](https://www.vagrantup.com/)